MDLlife/blog/content/en/2019-03-11-mdl-chess-champ-winner-is.md

 show_in_top: show
 ---

-It’s tough to get people around the world together for a competition, but that’s what we managed to do for the MDL New Year Chess tournament.
+It’s tough to get people from around the world together for one competition, but that’s what we did for the MDL New Year Chess tournament.
 The final games have now been played and our winners are in!
 Check out the final rankings and prizes below!

 <center>
 [![MDL Chess Places 1-8](/images/chess/mdl-chess-2019-table.png)